Journalist tests COVID-19 positive in UP's Unnao

 Unnao (UP) Apr 27: A woman journalist has tested positive for coronavirus here, in the second case of COVID-19 in the district, a senior official said.

-The woman's test report was received on Sunday night from a lab in Kanpur where her sample had been sent for testing, district in-charge of communicable diseases Dr. R. S Mishra said on Monday.
+The woman's test report was received on Sunday night from a lab in Kanpur where her sample had been sent for testing, district in-charge of communicable diseases Dr R S Mishra said on Monday.

 Coronavirus crisis: Union Home Minister asks Chief Ministers to strictly follow lockdown guidelines